-The FDF assists the UK food industry through its provision of a toolkit and technical guidance on allergen labelling and management (e.g. change management of allergen information, vegan claims; gluten labelling and free-from claims).
-We also support progress towards agreement of reference doses/thresholds to enable quantitative risk assessment for food allergen management.
+The FDF assists the UK food industry through its provision of a toolkit and technical guidance on allergen labelling and management.
+We also support progress towards agreement of allergen reference doses to enable quantitative risk assessment for food allergen management.

-As one of the many FDF Committees and groups available for members' only access, the FDF runs the Allergens Steering Group (ASG) which provides members with the latest updates on food hypersensitivity policy and the opportunity to influence our policy positions and workstreams.
+Once logged in, FDF members have access to its committees and further resources.
+As one of the many FDF committees and groups available for members' only access, the FDF runs the Allergens Steering Group (ASG) which provides members with the latest updates on food hypersensitivity policy and the opportunity to influence our policy positions and workstreams.

 Campden BRI - Managing Food Allergens eBook